Courses (2026-27)

 In this course we look at the ways in which scientific knowledge is communicated to the wider public, studying both the successes and the failures of scientists trying to do so.
 It is widely accepted that scientists must communicate their findings, and it is relatively easy to communicate these findings to other scientists.
 Communicating with the public, however, is more challenging for a number of reasons, including the complexity of modern science, lack of time, lack of motivation, lack of trust, the commercial interests of the owners of communication channels, the desire to provide certainty when there is none, etc. By learning from past mistakes in communicating science and by trying to understand the public better, this course aims to help students improve the ways in which the public can benefit from the tremendous successes of modern science.

-Special Topics on Wearable Technology through the Ages
+Special Topics in Science, Technology and Society: Wearable Technology Through the Ages

 Professor Lee Emrich